Accountability (Principle 1.5) icon Accountability (Principle 1.5)

 Accountability

-Investing in AI R&D icon
+Investing in AI research and development icon

-Investing in AI R&D
+Investing in AI research and development

-Providing an enabling policy environment for AI
+Shaping an enabling interoperable governance and policy environment for AI

 Building human capacity and preparing for labour market transition icon